 Staff interviews indicate the facility takes protective action to protect inmates who are subject to a substantial risk of imminent sexual abuse.
 Staff would immediately move the inmate to a secure location and notify a supervisor.
-If appropriate, staff would move the inmate toward the front of the door, close to the control room so they could be monitored more closely.
-If the inmate requested a single cell, they would be placed in single cell special housing.
+If appropriate, staff would move the inmate to another housing unit, and or to an observation cell in the infirmary.
+The inmate would only be placed in segregated housing if they requested such protection, or if it was determined that there was no alternative housing available.

-§115.63 - Reporting to Other Confinement Facilities
+Standard 115.63 Reporting to other confinement facilities

-□ Exceeds Standard (substantially exceeds requirement of standard) oxtimes Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) □ Does Not Meet Standard (requires corrective action)
+- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)